 It can be tempting to buy your plants right away out of excitement.
 We’re all familiar with that feeling — wanting to do one of the easiest parts first because it makes it more real.
-But in order to be the most cost effective, you’ll want to hold off on buying plants until you’ve acclimated your basement to the greenhouse environment.
-This will ensure that 1) your plants don’t die while you’re in the process of setting everything up, and 2) you adjusted your basement as much as possible before introducing them.
+But in order to avoid wasting money, you’ll want to hold off on buying plants until you’ve nailed down your setup.
+This will ensure that 1) your plants don’t die while you’re in the process of setting everything up, and 2) you’ve adjusted your basement as much as possible before introducing them.

-Once your basement garden is establish and has the ideal temperature, these are some of the best plants to grow:
+Once your basement garden is established and has the ideal temperature, these are some of the best plants to grow:

 - Swiss chard

-Even if you do everything above flawlessly, things could still go wrong.
+Even if you do everything flawlessly, things could still go wrong.
 Basements can be finicky environments, so you’ll want to make adjustments as needed.
-Warmer outdoor temperatures may mean your basement needs less heating to meet the needs of your plants and vice versa.
+Warmer outdoor temperatures may mean your basement needs less heating to meet the needs of your plants.

-As your basement garden grows, you may also consider integrating more advanced elements, such as automatic watering systems, timers for the light and water, oscillating fans to help with airflow, metal shelves to keep your plants organized.
+As your basement garden grows, you may also consider integrating more advanced elements, such as automatic watering systems, timers for the light and water, oscillating fans to help with airflow, and metal shelves to keep your plants organized.
 With some trial and error, you’ll be on your way to enjoying a bountiful basement garden harvest.